 Amazing Photos Aren’t Based on Location

 Any photographer worth their salt can create gorgeous imagery anywhere.
-One of my most popular bridal portraits was created against a wall where the trash cans were placed.
-There were literally trash cans between us in the image below.
 The top three things that create a beautiful photograph (and especially the portraits) is understanding of light, posing, and composition.
 That’s it.
 If you hire a photographer that is great at these three things, then you’ll be set.